Storyflow Logo

 Notion logo

 Notion handles newsletter planning with databases for issues, topics, and the editorial calendar.
 For writers who think in databases, Notion's database paradigm holds the upstream work.
+Like Storyflow, Notion owns the Plan and Write layers and does not send email, so it also pairs with a publishing platform rather than replacing one.

 Best for: Writers who plan in databases.
 Not for: writers who plan visually.